 Legislation was introduced and hearings were held in the last session of Congress pertaining to whether stock exchanges and markets have a property right to quote and trade data.
-Hearings were held again on this subject in March and April 2001.
-Since securities firms are required to supply the market operator with quote and trade information, some have argued that the operator has no right to be able to sell the data back to the securities firms.
+Hearings were held again on this subject in March, April and July 2001.
+Since securities firms are required to supply the market operator with quote and trade information, some have argued that the operator has no right to be able to validate the data, consolidate the data with other market participant data, and sell the data back to the securities firms.
 This issue continues to be debated and the outcome could have a significant impact on the viability of Nasdaq's data revenue and, as a consequence, on its business, financial condition, and operating results.